joeattardi/joeattardi/README.md

 ### Hi there 👋 👨‍💻

 Hi, I'm Joe Attardi!
-I'm a full stack developer with a front-end focus.
+I'm a developer with a front-end focus.
 I really enjoy front-end development.
 I've been building software professionally for over 15 years and I've loved every minute of it!

 Currently, I work at Synopsys.
 In the past I've worked with companies such as Salesforce, Constant Contact, Dell, Nortel, and Sun Microsystems.